GNF (OKOKOK)

 "GNF (OKOKOK)" is a song by American rapper Polo G, released on February 5, 2021, after being previewed on February 2.
-It was produced by Swedish producers WIZARDMCE and Varohl, who both wrote the song with Polo G.
+Written alongside Swedish producers WIZARDMCE and Varohl, it was released as the second single from his third album Hall of Fame.

 Composition

 The song finds Polo G rapping about gang violence on a piano drill beat.
-He also shouts out to late American rapper Pop Smoke.
+He also shouts out to late fellow American rapper and collaborator Pop Smoke, who later appears on the track "Clueless" (also featuring Fivio Foreign) on Hall of Fame.

 Critical reception

 Wren Graves of Consequence of Sound called the song a "windows-down banger", with its energy derived from Polo G's "call-and-response flow".
 Tara C. Mahadevan of Complex called the beat of the song "lethal".
 Wongo Okon of Uproxx wrote that the song is "a strong display of the young rapper's nonchalant spirit as the record is backed by fearless lines like 'If 12 come up, we gon' take 'em on the chase / Just a cold heart and a banger on my waist'."